austiezr/sfmta-data-analysis-ds/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ SF MTA Data Analysis
+# SF MTA Data Analysis

-You can find the project [here](https://master.d3j9ctmbednoov.amplifyapp.com)
+Take a look at our product here 👉🏼[🚎](https://master.d3j9ctmbednoov.amplifyapp.com)

-## 3️⃣ Contributors
+## Contributors

 🚫Add contributor info below, make sure add images and edit the social links for each member.
 Add to or delete these place-holders as needed